ggandor/lightspeed.nvim/README.md

 #### Universal motions

-To make the suite complete, Lightspeed also implements **enhanced f/t-like motions working over multiple lines**, with same-key repeat available (similar to [clever-f](https://github.com/rhysd/clever-f.vim) or Sneak's "clever" modes), and a so-called "X-mode" providing **exclusive/inclusive variations for 2-character search**.
-Together the four (bi-directional) motions make it possible to reach and operate on the whole window area with high efficiency in all situations when there is no obvious atomic alternative - like `w`, `{`, or `%` - available.
+To make the suite complete, Lightspeed also implements [enhanced f/t-like motions working over multiple lines](#1-character-search-ft), with same-key repeat available, and a so-called [x-mode](#x-mode), providing exclusive/inclusive variations for 2-character search.
+Together the four bi-directional motions (`s`/`x`/`f`/`t`) make it possible to reach and operate on the whole window area with high efficiency in all situations when there is no obvious atomic alternative - like `w`, `{`, or `%` - available.

 #### Other quality-of-life features